Background - How did the brainLight-Systems come about?

 Mental Systems - How do they work?

 How does a system work that helps us achieve the mental state of a chosen frequency range?
-A tiny, complex computer at the heart of the system is used to produce optical and acoustic signals in a stimulating sequence.
-Headphones and visualization glasses transmit the optical and acoustic rhythms by which the user is drawn away from the stressed (beta) state and led, for instance by ever slower patterns of flashing light,into to an alpha state.
+A tiny, complex computer at the heart of the system is used to produce acoustic and optical signals in a stimulating sequence.
+Headphones and visualization glasses transmit the acoustic and optical rhythms, which draw the user away from the stressed (beta) state and into an alpha state, by using slower patterns of flashing light.

 After a few minutes, the users of the mental systems feel themselves becoming calm and deeply relaxed.
 Breathing decelerates and becomes more regular.
 Images and thoughts may appear, gently rolling across the user’s field of perception like a movie; the user may feel as if s/he is floating, with exciting colors, shapes and patterns emerging in front of the inner eye.